 - A sunny area is best, both for the user’s benefit and to prevent mold and rot.

 - Finally, the location must be accessible to plumbing (see below for details).

 Above: For easy access, architectural designer and builder Tom Givone mounted an outdoor shower on the facade of a farmhouse in New York.
 Tour more of this Floating Farmhouse in Upstate New York.
 Photography via Givone Home.

 Above: A stand-alone hose-powered Manufactum Outdoor Shower (€118) has a portable tripod base and a hand level to control water flow.

-What plumbing is necessary for an outdoor shower?
+What plumbing do you need for an outdoor shower?

 Outdoor showers can be plumbed with a garden hose or with fixed pipes.
 Here are three options, from simple to more complex.
 Be sure to check with your contractor or jurisdiction about permits and gray-water run-off requirements.